JvanKatwijk/dabradio/README.md

 Next to these C++ based versions, a version in Java is being developed, it has its own repository on Github.

+**dabradio** dynamically selects the input device, there is no input device selector on the GUI.
-dabradio dynamically selects the input device.
-If an input device (one of SDRplay, AIRspy or RTLSDR stick) is attached, the software will find and use that device (if more than one device is connected, the software will select one of them).
-If no external device is selected, the software will present a menu to select a file for file input.
+If an input device (one of SDRplay, AIRspy or RTLSDR stick) is attached, the software will detect and use that device (if more than one device is connected, the software will select one of them).
+If no external device is detected, the software will present a menu to select a file for file input.

 For further information please visit http://www.sdr-j.tk